Consultants On Workers Compensation Premiums, Audits,

 states within the NCCI jurisdiction.

-experience modifier calculated by PCRB, and then another
+calculated by PCRB, and then another modifier calculated

 by NCCI for non-Pennsylvania operations.
-(A
+(A couple of

 California, Michigan, Delaware, and New Jersey).

-qualify for a 5% Merit Rating, based on loss
+premium may qualify for a 5% Merit Rating, based on loss

-price.
-That is, the rate charged by different carriers for the
+on price.
+That is, the rate charged by different

-portion of overtime pay is NOT excluded when computing premium
+premium portion of overtime pay is NOT excluded when

 Claims matters are handled by the Pennsylvania